digital-asset/daml/CONTRIBUTING.md

     ./unreleased.sh master..

+## Writing a good changelog entry

+Writing good changelog entries is **important**: as a developer, it gives visibility on your contribution; as a user, it makes clear what is new, what changes and two deal with those, making the product more accessible and your work more meaningful.

+The raw changelog is used to compile a meaningful summary of changes across releases.
+This happens some time after the PR has been merged and the person taking the responsability of summarizing new user-facing features must be in the position of easily understand the nature of the change and report it.
+The ideal changelog entry can be more or less incorporated verbatim in the release notes.

+Here are a few practical tips

+* the first term to appear should be the affected component -- [here's a list](#list-of-components-for-changelog-entries)
+* write as many as necessary changelog entries as necessary
+* don't be _too_ succinct: a single entry does **not have to** fit on a single line
+* on the other end, if the size grows beyond 5-6 lines, rather add a link to a relevant documentation or issue with more details
+* the ultimate target are end users: focus on the impact on them, tell them what's new or how to deal with a change

+### List of components for changelog entries

+  * Compiler
+  * DAML Maven Plugin
+  * DAML on SQL
+  * DAML Studio
+  * Examples & Docs
+  * Extractor
+  * Java Bindings
+  * Java Codegen
+  * JavaScript Client Libraries
+  * JSON API
+  * Ledger API Specification
+  * Ledger API Test Tool
+  * Navigator
+  * REPL
+  * Sandbox
+  * Scala Bindings
+  * Scala Codegen
+  * Script
+  * SDK Assistant
+  * Standard Library
+  * Test Library
+  * Triggers

 ## Working with issues

 We use issues and [pull requests](https://help.github.com/articles/about-pull-requests/) to collaborate and track our work.
 Anyone is welcome to open an issue.
-If you just want to ask a question, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/daml) using the tag `daml`.
+If you just want to ask a question, please ask away on [the DAML forum](https://discuss.daml.com).

 We encourage everyone to vote on issues that they support or not: